Guides - Rescue and Rebuild

 Even the best system administrators may need to deal with unplanned events in the operation of their services.
-The Linode Cloud Manager provides recovery tools that you can leverage if you are having trouble connecting to one of the Linodes, and this guide describes those tools:
+The Cloud Manager provides recovery tools that you can leverage if you are having trouble connecting to one of the Compute Instances, and this guide describes those tools:

-You can boot your Linode into Rescue Mode to perform system recovery tasks and transfer data off the disks, if necessary.
+You can boot your Compute Instance into Rescue Mode to perform system recovery tasks and transfer data off the disks, if necessary.

-If you are unable to resolve the system issues, you can rebuild the Linode from a backup or start over with a fresh Linux distribution.
+If you are unable to resolve the system issues, you can rebuild the Compute Instance from a backup or start over with a fresh Linux distribution.

 While this guide outlines the recovery tools that Linode makes available to you, it does not provide a specific troubleshooting strategy.
 Our other guides offer a logical progression of steps you can follow when troubleshooting different symptoms:

-If you are not able to establish basic network connections with the Linode, then Linode recommends that you review the Troubleshooting Basic Connection Issues guide.
+If you are not able to establish basic network connections with the Compute Instance, then review the Troubleshooting Basic Connection Issues guide.

-If you can ping the Linode but can’t access SSH, follow the Troubleshooting SSH guide.
+If you can ping the instance but can’t access SSH, follow the Troubleshooting SSH guide.

 If you can access SSH but are experiencing an outage with a web server or other service, review Troubleshooting Web Servers, Databases, and Other Services.

 For an overview of all these issues and answers to other questions, check out the Troubleshooting Overview guide.

 Rescue Mode is a safe environment for performing many system recovery and disk management tasks.
 Rescue Mode is based on the Finnix recovery distribution, a self-contained and bootable Linux distribution.
 Within Rescue Mode, you can mount a Compute Instance’s disks and run Linux commands to further troubleshoot issues.
 You can also use Rescue Mode for tasks other than disaster recovery, such as: